GLOBAL MARKETS-Euro, European bonds unnerved by French politics

 "Although opinion polls suggest that (Far-right National Front Leader Marine) Le Pen will not win the second round of the French presidential election in May, polls have wrongly picked the winners of both socialist and republican primaries," they added.

-Le Pen has vowed to fight globalization and take France out of the euro zone.
+Le Pen has vowed to fight globalisation and take France out of the euro zone.

-Doubts over a rescue package for Greece also stoked concerns over the future stability of the euro zone.
+The election is being stirred by controversy.
+Conservative candidate Francois Fillon has vowed to fight on for the presidency despite a damaging scandal involving taxpayer-funded payments to his wife.

+Emmanuel Macron, the independent centrist candidate and current favourite to win the election, on Tuesday knocked down rumours he has a gay relationship outside his marriage since 2007.

+The euro fell 0.8 percent to $1.0665, its biggest fall since Dec.
+15 last year, while the dollar index was up 0.7 percent, its biggest rise since Jan.
+6.

-The spread between Italian and German bonds widened to 202 basis points, the highest in three years, while the Portuguese-German spread hit 390 basis points for the first time in three years.
+The spread between Italian and German bonds meanwhile widened to 202 basis points, the highest in three years, while the Portuguese-German spread hit 390 basis points for the first time in three years also.

 The spreads narrowed a bit by the European mid-day.

-U.S. Treasury yields bounced around near their lowest level in more than two weeks at 2.40 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.3 percent, while Japan's Nikkei closed down 0.35 percent.

+Data on Tuesday showed that Chinese FX reserves fell for the seventh straight month in January and below $3 trillion for the first time in six years.

-The dollar rose 0.55 percent against the offshore yuan .
+The dollar rose 0.5 percent against the offshore yuan , its biggest rise in three weeks.
 Concerns remain over the speed at which China has depleted its cash resources to defend the currency.
 Reserves were almost $4 trillion in 2014.

-(Additional reporting by Jamie McGeever in London,; Lucia Mutikani in Washington and Dion Rabouin in New York; Editing by Jeremy Gaunt and Nick Zieminski)
+"The underlying pace of decline in FX reserves was $40 billion in January (vs a drop of $29 billion in December), suggesting that capital outflows have accelerated despite tighter capital control measures implemented in late November," Morgan Stanley said in a note on Tuesday.

+Oil prices buckled under the dollar's gains, extending their decline following the biggest one-day loss since Jan.
+18 on Monday as worries about rising oil supply out of the United States tussled with optimism about output curbs elsewhere.

 * Italian banks drag (Adds details and updates prices at close)